When buying a new vehicle, factor in the cost of car insurance as part of your overall budget.

 Does the color of my Ram affect the insurance premium?

-No, the color of your Ram does not affect your insurance premium.
-Insurance companies base their rates on factors like the model, age, safety features, and driving history, but not the color of your vehicle.
+The color of your Ram does not impact your insurance premium.
+Insurers calculate rates based on factors such as the vehicle’s model, age, safety features and driving record.

 How does the age of my Ram affect insurance costs?